 Chile’s location on the map is a rich source of fun facts about the country.
 Learn how its geography has shaped its history, culture and people.

 Chile is a long and narrow country on the western edge of South America.

 2. In fact, Chile is longer than you think!

 Chile is the longest country in the world at an incredible 2,647 miles (4,620 kilometres) long!

 This unusually shaped country has an area of 291,930 square miles (756,096 square kilometres).
 Experts have referred to its unique shape as “ribbon-like” because of the way it curves, like a ribbon tied into a bow.

-4. Chile’s neighbouring countries
+4. Chile’s neighboring countries

 It shares a border with Peru to the north, Bolivia to the north-east and Argentina to the east.

-5. Brazil is NOT a neighbour
+5. Brazil is NOT a neighbor

 Chile and Ecuador are the only countries in South America that don’t border Brazil!